Harki: Post-war abandonment and reprisals

-In 1962 the French government of Charles de Gaulle originally ordered officials and army officers to prevent the Harkis from following the Pieds-Noirs and seeking refuge in metropolitan France.
+In 1962 the French government of Charles de Gaulle originally ordered officials and army officers to block the Harkis from following the Pieds-Noirs and seeking refuge in metropolitan France.
 William B. Cohen wrote:

 Some officers of the French army disobeyed and tried to assist the Harkis under their command - as well as their families - to escape from Algeria.
 About 90,000 Harkis (including family members) found refuge in France.

-On the other hand, the OAS far-right terrorist group initiated a campaign of bombings in Algeria following the Evian Accords to block the Pieds-Noirs population from leaving the country.
+On the other hand, the far-right Organisation armée secrète terrorist group initiated a campaign of bombings in Algeria following the Évian Accords to block Pieds-Noirs from leaving the country.

-As feared, widespread reprisals took place against those Harkis who remained in Algeria.
+As feared widespread reprisals took place against those Harkis who remained in Algeria.
 It is estimated that the National Liberation Front (FLN) or lynch mobs in Algeria killed at least 30,000 and possibly as many as 150,000 Harkis and their dependents, sometimes in circumstances of extreme cruelty.

-In A Savage War Of Peace, Alistair Horne wrote:
+In A Savage War Of Peace, the historian Alistair Horne wrote:

-Regular Algerian Muslim troops (who were offered the option of continuing to serve in the French Army) were only occasionally subject to reprisals.
+After March 1962 the Algerian Muslim troops still serving as volunteers within the French Army, were offered the option of continuing to serve under contract in France or elsewhere.
+Those who opted to be discharged and remain in independent Algeria were only occasionally subject to reprisals.
 Some leaders of the new Algerian Republic were veterans of the French Army, which prior to independence had provided one of the few avenues for advancement open to the Muslim majority in colonial society.
 By 1961 there were about 400 Algerian Muslim officers in the French Army, although only one had achieved promotion to the rank of general.
-Originally the only official provision made for transferring serving Harkis to France had been for those who were willing to enlist in the French Army.
+Originally the only official provision made for transferring serving Harkis to France had been for those who were willing to enlist in the regular French Army.
 Most Harkis were ineligible for this option because it applied only to single men within limited age categories.

 The French government, concerned mainly with disengagement from Algeria and the repatriation of the Pieds-Noirs, disregarded or downplayed news of the massacres of Harkis.
 Charles de Gaulle appears to have been indifferent to the plight of the Muslim loyalists according to Horne, who reported that the president remarked to one of their spokesmen "Eh bien ! vous souffrirez" ("Well then — you will suffer").
 On 19 March 1962 the responsible Minister of State Louis Joxe ordered attempts by French officers to transfer Harkis and their families to France to cease, followed by a statement that "the Auxiliary troops landing in the Metropolis in deviation from the general plan will be sent back to Algeria".